katiefenn/website-2017-src/pages/memory-dont-forget-to-take-out-the-garbage/sections/4-Memory-Bloat-and-Memory-Leaks/index.md

 ![Memory profile for forgotten timers](images/forgotten-timers-profile.png)

-It's interesting that the line doesn't only go up!
-This is the effect of the major GC compacting memory to make more effective use of it.
 The overall trend is upwards, the classic mark of a memory leak.
 The way to fix this is to always remember to clear your timeouts and intervals using `clearTimeout()` and `clearInterval()`.

 ![Memory profile for forgotten timers](images/forgotten-timers-fixed-profile.png)